yohasebe/monadic-chat-cli/README.md

 **Change Log**

+- [March 19, 2023] Text and figure in "How the research mode workds" section updated
 - [March 13, 2023] Text on the architecture of the `research` mode updated in accordance with Version 0.2.0

 ## Table of Contents